 A survey by the Office for National statistics found that more women reported feelings of loneliness than men.
 Those who were single or widowed were more likely to feel lonely.

 Renters and those who didn't feel connected to their local community were also much more likely to say that they were lonely.

 Yes, it can.
 Loneliness can have a big impact on your mental health and can lead to feelings of depression and anxiety.
 A 2017 study found that loneliness damages your health as much as smoking 15 cigarettes a day.

-On the other hand, feeling depressed and anxious can also make you feel lonely and cut off from society – it can become difficult to identify which came first once you’re stuck in the cycle.
+Feeling depressed and anxious can also make you feel lonely and cut off from society – it can become difficult to identify which came first once you're stuck in the cycle.